Redhead (bird): Spring

 Redheads begin to leave their winter range in late January and February with the northernmost birds migrating by late April.
-In western North America, migrants begin arriving in Oregon, British Columbia and Colorado in February.
-In central North America, migrants arrive as soon as temperatures open wetlands and lakes, which can range from late February (Nebraska) to early May (Alberta, Manitoba and Iowa).
-In the Great Lakes region and north-eastern North America, migrants will also arrive as soon as bodies of water open up.
+In western North America, migrants begin arriving in Oregon, British Columbia, and Colorado in February.
+In central North America, migrants arrive as soon as temperatures open wetlands and lakes, which can range from late February (Nebraska) to early May (Alberta, Manitoba, and Iowa).
+In the Great Lakes region and northeastern North America, migrants also arrive as soon as bodies of water thaw.

 Fall

-Western birds migrate through Great Basin to the Pacific Coast.
+Western birds migrate through the Great Basin to the Pacific Coast.
 In British Columbia, fall migration begins in September and continues through October.
-The Great Salt Lake region is of particular importance to migrants in western United States.
-Central North American redheads will begin migrating earlier, around August/September and go through the Great Plains to the Texas coast.
-Eastern populations will migrate through the Great Lakes region to the Atlantic Coast or Florida from October to November.
-Most redheads winter along the Gulf of Mexico (offshore Louisiana, Florida and Mexico).
-However, eastern populations will winter in South Carolina.
+The Great Salt Lake region is of particular importance to migrants in the western United States.
+Central North American redheads begin migrating earlier, around August/September and go through the Great Plains to the Texas coast.
+Eastern populations migrate through the Great Lakes region to the Atlantic Coast or Florida from October to November.
+Most redheads winter along the Gulf of Mexico (offshore Louisiana, Florida, and Mexico).
+However, eastern populations winter in South Carolina.